athevangelopoulos/diet_analyses/README.md

 ## Modified Costello graph

 The Costello graph as modified by Amudsen et al. (1996) plots prey-specific abundance of prey taxa against their frequency of occurrence in the stomachs with food contents.
+The method assesses simultaneously the prey importance, the feeding strategy, and the inter- and intra-individual components of trophic niche width.
+This information is obtained by the examination of the distribution of the points representing prey categories in the produced plots across the bottom left-top right diagonal (rare vs. dominant prey categories), top-bottom axis (specialization vs. generalization in the diet), and top left-top right axis (specialization at the individual vs. at the population level).

 ### mod_Costello.R